+6.12 Servicing

-6.12 Servicing Sustainable Drainage Systems (SuDS)
+Sustainable Drainage Systems (SuDs)

-6.12.1 A detailed Drainage Impact Assessment is required together with a Surface Water Drainage Strategy for the whole site which should be prepared in consultation with key stakeholders including SEPA, Scottish Water and Dumfries and Galloway Council.
-While the development will be progressed in a phased manner, the surface water drainage strategy will be developed for the development as a whole.
-The assessment and strategy for the whole site must be submitted with development proposals for phase 2.
+6.12.1 A detailed Drainage Impact Assessment and a Surface Water Drainage Strategy for the whole site has now been agreed with SEPA, Scottish Water and Dumfries and Galloway Council.
+While the development will be progressed in a phased manner, the surface water drainage strategy has been developed for the development as a whole.

-6.12.2 Together, these documents will help to inform the detailed surface water drainage solutions for the whole development.
-A unified approach to surface water drainage from on-site roads and the remainder of the site will be required.

-6.12.3 In determining a surface water drainage strategy for the Masterplan area, the recommendations must:

-- Include surface water drainage as an integral part of the development; - Ensure the proposals contribute to amenity and place-making; - Integrate, where possible, SuDS into public open space provision; - Deal with surface water run-off close to source control;

-- Manage water quantity and quality using sustainable urban drainage systems in accordance with the CIRIA SuDS Design Manual C697; - Install at least two levels of SuDS treatment to achieve the required water quality for surface water run off; - Improve the current biodiversity and amenity of the area; - Minimise the environmental impact of the proposed development; - Incorporate public health and safety; - Include long term maintenance and management arrangements. - 6.12.4 SuDS are not simply a technical requirement and emerging guidelines and good practice actively encourage the locating of SuDS within areas of open space.
+- 6.12.2 Together, these documents will help to inform the detailed surface water drainage solutions for the whole development.
+A unified approach to surface water drainage from on-site roads and the remainder of the site will be required. - 6.12.3 In determining a surface water drainage strategy for the Masterplan area, the recommendations must: - Include surface water drainage as an integral part of the development; - Ensure the proposals contribute to amenity and place-making; - Integrate, where possible, SuDS into public open space provision; - Deal with surface water run-off close to source control; - Manage water quantity and quality using sustainable urban drainage systems in accordance with the CIRIA SuDS Design Manual C697; - Install at least two levels of SuDS treatment to achieve the required water quality for surface water run off; - Improve the current biodiversity and amenity of the area; - Minimise the environmental impact of the proposed development; - Incorporate public health and safety; - Include long term maintenance and management arrangements - 6.12.4 SuDS are not simply a technical requirement and emerging guidelines and good practice actively encourage the locating of SuDS within areas of open space.
 The surface water drainage proposals will need to form an integral part of the development and, in particular, the public open space provision.
 SuDs and open space will serve as integrating and connecting features and will not be isolated, standalone features. - 6.12.5 When SuDS are integrated into public open space it can provide an excellent opportunity for recreational enjoyment, to enhance the amenity value of open space, encourage local wildlife as well as have a positive impact on house values by creating a high quality residential environment.
-Consequently, the good sized areas of open space within this development will be further enhanced through the intelligent design and location of SuDS. - 6.12.6 Located centrally where there is natural surveillance, by way of properties facing onto the SuDS and open space, results in increased safety and reduces the potential for anti-social behaviour and fly-tipping. - 6.12.7 While the south end of the Masterplan area is the lowest point of the site the importance of the B6357 frontage is recognised and, consequently, it is not appropriate or desirable to locate a SuDS feature in this area.
+Consequently, the good sized areas of open space within this development will be further enhanced through the intelligent design and location of SuDS.

+- 6.12.6 Located centrally where there is natural surveillance, by way of properties facing onto the SUDs and open space, results in increased safety and reduces the potential for anti-social behaviour and fly-tipping. - 6.12.7 While the south end of the Masterplan area is the lowest point of the site the importance of the B6357 frontage is recognised and, consequently, it is not appropriate or desirable to locate a SuDS feature in this area.